hammady/stream-watcher/README.md

 to the list of emails: email1@example.com and email2@example.com.
 It will not send again unless the track has changed to a non-match then matches again, and so on.
+It will exit after it reaches `EXIT_AFTER_SLEEP_COUNT=100` sleeps (60 seconds each).
+Note that it will automatically restart.
+If set to 0 or unset, it will run forever.